YusukeWakayamaUTokyo/ECPeffect/README.md

 ## ECP_txt.py (more interactive version)

+Once you input the path in the program file, you don't have to change the file anymore.

 Requiring less non-default modules in python.

 Everytime you run this file, you have to input experimental conditoins not rewriting directly in this file but filling up entry fields popped up.